 There are some taste combinations that just seem made for each other.
 Spicy heat with butternut squash and coconut milk seems like one of those combinations to me.
 If you think so too you should really like this Balti butternut squash soup.

 This is a nice warming soup, very filling and comforting.
-There a nice kick of heat from the Balti Curry Sauce but that’s nicely mellowed out with some coconut milk.
+There a nice kick of heat from the Balti Curry Sauce that’s nicely mellowed with some coconut milk.
 And of course this is another abitmoreveg recipe.

 Butternut squash skin is edible if you roast it.
 It can make for a tasty garnish.
 I didn’t bother doing that this time but if you’re going to just be sure to buy organic and scrub the skin well first.

 500g butternut squash, diced (1 small butternut squash)

 a few leafy (inner) celery stalks, sliced